Getting Started with Monitors

 4. Remove duplicate files

-For different messages based on alert vs. warning thresholds, see the Notification documentation.
+To add conditional messages based on alert vs. warning thresholds, see the available Notification Variables you can include in your message.

-Use this section to send notifications to your team through Email, Slack, PagerDuty, etc. You can search for team members and connected accounts with the dropdown box.
-When an @notification is added to this box, the notification is automatically added to the message box:
+Send notifications to your team through email, Slack, PagerDuty, and more.
+You can search for team members and connected accounts with the dropdown box.

 Permissions